Ishidawg/front-end-stuff/README.md

 Random number generator (Dice Roller and random tech doesn't exist at all);
 Genetic Web site for testing functions and more.
 ```
+> Download to see source code of them all.